sibi-narendran/tidio-alternative/README.md

 To connect a domain, navigate to Project > Settings > Domains and click Connect Domain.

 Read more here: [Setting up a custom domain](https://docs.lovable.dev/features/custom-domain#custom-domain)

+---

+## Notes on Backend

+This app now uses Supabase directly from the frontend for email collection and analytics.
+The legacy Express backend (`backend/`) and local API routes (`/api`) are no longer required during development.
+You can remove them if you don't plan to deploy a custom backend.